MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/no-admin-exists-error.md

 ---
-title: No admin exists error when opening Microsoft Copilot for Sales
+title: Ask your admin to create an environment for you error when opening Microsoft Copilot for Sales
-description: Resolves the No admin exists error in Microsoft Copilot for Sales when a user tries to open the app. ms.date: 03/28/2024
+description: Resolves the Ask your admin to create an environment for you error in Microsoft Copilot for Sales when a user tries to open the app. ms.date: 04/07/2024
 author: sbmjais
 ms.author: shjais
 ---

-# "No admin exists" error when opening Microsoft Copilot for Sales
+# "Ask your admin to create an environment for you" error when opening Microsoft Copilot for Sales

-This article helps you troubleshoot and resolve the "No admin exists" error in Microsoft Copilot for Sales when a user tries to open the app.
+This article helps you troubleshoot and resolve the "Ask your admin to create an environment for you" error in Microsoft Copilot for Sales when a user tries to open the app.

 ## Who is affected?